Saints Row 2: Plot

-Shaundi investigates the Sons of Samedi, led by "The General" (Greg Eagles) and his right-hand, Mr. Sunshine (Phil LaMarr).
+Shaundi investigates the Sons of Samedi, led by "The General" (Greg Eagles) and his right-hand man, Mr. Sunshine (Phil LaMarr).
 After the Saints disrupt the Samedi's operations and steal most of their customers, Samedi lieutenant and one of Shaundi's exes, DJ Veteran Child (Neil Patrick Harris), is forced by the gang to kidnap Shaundi.
-After the Boss kills Veteran Child to rescue Shaundi, the Saints continue their war on the Samedi by destroying their drug factories and killing Mr. Sunshine.
-Since the General runs his gang from an armored limo that is constantly on the move, the Boss and Shaundi hack the city's police street camera system to track it.
-Afterwards, they set up an ambush as the limo drives past the city mall and manage to take out the General, ending the Sons of Samedi.
+The Boss kills Veteran Child to rescue Shaundi and continues their attacks against the Samedi, destroying their drug factories and killing Mr. Sunshine.
+After hacking into the city's camera system to track down the General's armored limousine, which doubles as his headquarters, the Saints set up an ambush and kill the General, ending the Sons of Samedi.

-Pierce focuses on the Ronin, led by Shogo Akuji (Yuri Lowenthal) and his second-in-command, Jyunichi (Brian Tee) – on behalf of Shogo's father, Kazuo, who leads international operations.
-After the Saints rob their casino, the Ronin retaliate by infiltrating the home of Gat's girlfriend Aisha (Sy Smith), killing her and severely wounding Gat, after which the Boss kills Jyunichi (who was sold out by Shogo out of envy for Jyunichi's closer bond with Kazuo).
-Once Gat recovers, he and the Boss retaliate by burying Shogo alive after he ambushes them at Aisha's funeral, and ultimately killing Kazuo, ending the Ronin.
+Pierce and Gat focus on the Ronin, led by Shogo Akuji (Yuri Lowenthal) and his second-in-command, Jyunichi (Brian Tee), on behalf of Shogo's father, Kazuo, who leads international operations.
+After the Saints rob their casino, the Ronin retaliate by infiltrating the home of Gat's girlfriend Aisha (Sy Smith), killing her and severely wounding Gat.
+After protecting Gat from an assassination attempt while hospitalized, the Boss finds and kills Jyunichi, who was betrayed by Shogo out of envy for Jyunichi's closer bond with Kazuo.
+Once Gat recovers, he and the Boss eliminate the Ronin's remaining members, burying Shogo alive when he disrupts Aisha's funeral, and eventually killing Kazuo himself.

-After defeating the rival gangs, the Saints find themselves targeted by Ultor's power-hungry CEO, Dane Vogel (Jay Mohr), who was playing the gangs against each other to lower real estate throughout Stilwater and allow Ultor to purchase it and redevelop.
+After defeating the rival gangs, the Saints find themselves targeted by Ultor's power-hungry CEO, Dane Vogel (Jay Mohr), who was playing the gangs against each other to lower real estate prices throughout Stilwater and allow Ultor to purchase and redevelop the land.
 After fending off several attacks by Ultor's private security forces, the Saints retaliate by destroying one of the company's labs and killing its board of directors.
-Taking advantage of this to assume full control of Ultor, Vogel decides to personally deal with the Saints, but is ambushed by the Boss at a press conference.
-The Boss fights a way to Vogel's office and kills him, allowing the Saints to return ruling over Stilwater undisputed.
+Taking advantage of the situation to assume full control of Ultor, Vogel decides to personally deal with the Saints, but is ambushed by the Boss at a press conference.
+The Boss fights their way to Vogel's office and kills him, allowing the Saints to rule over Stilwater undisputed.

-At any point during the game, the Boss can listen to wiretap conversations at the police station, which reveal that after being arrested and asked to disband the Saints by Troy, former Saints leader Julius Little (Keith David) planted the bomb on Hughes' yacht to kill the Boss, knowing there would be a refusal to quit, then retired.
-The Boss calls former Saints lieutenant Dexter "Dex" Jackson, who left the gang to work for Ultor, to discuss the findings, only to confront Julius instead at the Saints' old church.
-Realizing Dex led them to a trap, the pair fend off an attack by Ultor's security forces.
-Afterwards, the Boss shoots and injures Julius, who calls his former friend out for straying away from the Saints ideals.
+At any point during the game, the Boss can listen to wiretap conversations at the police station, which reveal that former Saints leader Julius Little (Keith David) had disbanded the gang at Troy's request and planted the bomb on Hughes' yacht to kill the player, knowing they would oppose his decision.
+Upon discovering the truth, the Boss calls former Saints lieutenant Dexter "Dex" Jackson, who left the gang to work for Ultor, and arranges a meeting at the Saints' old church to discuss their findings.
+Once there, however, the Boss is met by Julius instead, and the pair are attacked by Ultor security forces sent by Dex.
+After escaping the ambush, the Boss shoots Julius, who defends his actions and accuses the Boss of straying away from the Saints' ideals.
 Unmoved, the Boss finishes Julius off.